taranarmo/matlab-ptv-docker/README.md

 ## Docker

-Currenly Dockerfile assumes that matlab installed into `matlab` directory within repo directory, and should be edited otherwise.
+Currenly Dockerfile assumes that matlab installed into `matlab` directory within repo directory and should be edited otherwise.

 Build an image with